HobnobMancer/cazy_webscraper/docs/source/usage.rst

 ``--cache_dir`` - Path to cache dir to be used instead of default cache dir path.

+``--cazy_data`` - Path to a txt file downloaded from CAZy containing a CAZy database dump

 ``--cazy_synonyms`` - Path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.

 ``--config``, ``-c`` - Path to a configuration YAML file.
 Default: None.